neuml/txtai/docs/agent/index.md

 people working on the same task.
 When the request is simple and/or there is a rule-based process, other methods such as RAG and Workflows should be explored.

-The following code snippet shows a basic agent.
+The following code snippet defines a basic agent.

 ```python
 from datetime import datetime